 - Hit Enter.

-- In the following step, go to the Data tab and select Solver.
+- Go to the Data tab and select Solver.
 It will open the Solver Parameters window.

-- At this moment, add the Constraints one by one and choose Simplex LP as the Solving Method.
+- Add the Constraints one by one and choose Simplex LP as the Solving Method.

 Read More: How to Perform Mixed Integer Linear Programming in Excel